IntelSoftware/Jurassic/README.md

 ```

 ### Download the Training Dataset
 This will download the training dataset.
-This is required!
+This is required to run the training and more!

-#### For Local Machine
+#### On Local Machine
 ```
 cd Jurassic
 wget -O data.zip "https://www.dropbox.com/s/ihkbox8vqksb2ii/data.zip?dl=0